coincashew/coincashew/coins/overview-eth/guide-or-how-to-setup-a-validator-on-eth2-mainnet.md

 ```

 {% hint style="warning" %}
 Nimbus only supports websocket connections \("ws://" and "wss://"\) for the ETH1 node.
-Geth, OpenEthereum and Infura ETH1 nodes are verified compatible.
+Geth, OpenEthereum, Infura and Chainstack ETH1 nodes are verified compatible.
 {% endhint %}

 Move the unit file to `/etc/systemd/system`